BunsDev/ccip-mode/README.md

 forge script ./script/Example04.s.sol:DeployProgrammableTokenTransfers -vvv --broadcast --rpc-url modeSepolia --sig "run(uint8)" -- 2
 ```

 2. Open Metamask and fund your contract with Native tokens.
-For example, if you want to send a message from Mode Sepolia to Ethereum Sepolia, you can send 0.1 Fuji AVAX to your contract.
+For example, if you want to send a message from Mode Sepolia to Ethereum Sepolia, you can send 0.1 Mode Sepolia ETH to your contract.
 You can also do the same thing using the `cast send` command:

 ```shell
 cast send <PROGRAMMABLE_TOKEN_TRANSFERS_ADDRESS> --rpc-url modeSepolia --private-key=$PRIVATE_KEY --value 0.1ether
 ```

 3. Open Metamask and fund your contract with LINK tokens.
-For example, if you want to send a message from Mode Sepolia to Ethereum Sepolia, you can send a 1 Fuji LINK to your contract.
+For example, if you want to send a message from Mode Sepolia to Ethereum Sepolia, you can send a 1 Mode Sepolia LINK to your contract.
 You can also do the same thing using the `cast send` command:

 ```shell
 cast send <LINK_TOKEN_SENDER_ADDRESS> "transfer(address,uint256)" <PROGRAMMABLE_TOKEN_TRANSFERS_ADDRESS> 1000000000000000000 --rpc-url modeSepolia --private-key=$PRIVATE_KEY